f5devcentral/f5-digital-customer-engagement-center/docs/solutions/delivery/application_delivery_controller/nginx/kic/lab01.rst

    .. note:: Building the image will take a few minutes (3-5)

-   Within the Kubernetes-ingress repository are all the needed files to create our NGINX Ingress Controller Docker image.
+   Within the Kubernetes-ingress Registry are all the needed files to create our NGINX Ingress Controller Docker image.
 With the certificate and key in place, we can **make** our image.
-After the image is created, our local installation of docker will push our image to the ECR we created with Terraform.
-When Terraform applied our ECR object, it output the name of our registry.
+After the image is created, our local installation of docker will push our image to the Registry we created with Terraform.
+When Terraform applied our Registry object, it output the name of our registry.
 Its output was a prefix and looked like a URL.

    Example of Terraform outputs:

    |image12|

    Step 1.
-In the terminal window, **replace** ``ecrRepositoryURL`` with the output value and copy the below text and paste+enter:
+In the terminal window, **replace** ``RegistryURL`` with the output value and copy the below text and paste+enter:

    .. code-block::

-      make DOCKERFILE=DockerfileForPlus PREFIX=ecrRepositoryURL
+      make DOCKERFILE=DockerfileForPlus PREFIX=RegistryURL

    Example:

    |image19|

-   After the image is built, docker will publish the image into ECR.
+   After the image is built, docker will publish the image into Registry.

    Example: